Monastery of the Virgins: Publication

 Although completed in 1977, the results of the Temple Mount excavations had not been published by Benjamin Mazar's death in 1995.
-In 1996 the Institute of Archaeology of the Hebrew University authorized his granddaughter, Eilat Mazar, to publish the finds.
+In 1996, the Institute of Archaeology of the Hebrew University of Jerusalem authorized his granddaughter, Eilat Mazar, to publish the finds.
 Eilat Mazar had been her grandfather's research assistant, an area supervisor in the nearby City of David excavations, and had directed her own excavation in the Ophel in 1986-1987.
 The excavation report for area XV and the Monastery of the Virgins was finally published in 2003.